JunYuHuang/top-chess-cli/Planning.md

 Load a game from a save file or start a new game.

 Enter '!new' to start a new game.
-Enter '!load <save file name>' to resume playing from a game save.
+Enter '!load <save file name>' to resume playing from a saved game.
+Enter your command (without quotes):
-❌ '!loadz' is not a valid choice.
+❌ '!loadz' is not a valid command.
 Try again.
-Enter your choice (without quotes):
 ```

 ### Setup Screen